 About Melbourne Wine

-Melbourne Wine School was founded with a clear mission in mind: to create a world in which wine and sake is accessible to everyone by empowering people to be confident in their choices.
+Melbourne Wine School was founded with a clear mission in mind: to create a world in which wine, spirits and sake is accessible to everyone by empowering people to be confident in their choices.

 A small, Melbourne-based wine and sake education and consulting business, Melbourne Wine School offers a selection of WSET certified courses and tastings that aim to help both novices and industry veterans expand their knowledge of wine and sake.